 “We’re extremely proud to have one of the leading training facilities across the country.
 This next step of development is another important step towards building a successful long-term future, both on and off the pitch.”

 Long-term planning has indeed guided all of the work completed on the Lotus Training Ground in the last 5 years.
-As the club look to establish themselves as a consistent Premier League outfit going forwards, they'll be hoping that these training ground developments will continue to pay serious dividends.
+As the club look to establish themselves as a consistent Premier League outfit going forwards, they'll be hoping that these training ground developments will continue to pay serious dividends in the performances at Carrow Road.